-Corporate Compliance Program: The Contractor shall be in compliance with 42 CFR 438.608.
+Corporate Compliance Program: The requirements of 42 CFR 438.608 are imposed on the Contractor and the Contractor shall ensure compliance with those provisions.
 The Contractor must have a Corporate Compliance Program that is designed to guard against fraud, waste, and abuse and is supported by other administrative procedures including a Corporate Compliance Plan.

 The Contractor shall appoint a Corporate Compliance Officer in accordance with Section D, Paragraph 15, Staffing Requirements.
-The Contractor's written Corporate Compliance Plan must adhere to Contract, including ACOM Policy 103, and must be submitted annually to AHCCCS-OIG as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor's written Corporate Compliance Plan must adhere to Contract and ACOM Policy 103, and must be submitted to AHCCCS-OIG as specified in Section F, Attachment F3, Contractor Chart of Deliverables.